 The concentration of anti-PLA2R antibodies also allows assessment of the course after kidney transplantation.
 Chances of complete improvement of the symptoms are greater, the lower the anti-PLA2R antibody concentration after the surgery is.
 A persistently detectable amount of anti-PLA2R antibodies in blood, however, can be identified as a significant risk factor for a recurrence of the pMN after organ transplantation.

 Consequently, anti-PLA2R autoantibodies have a great value for diagnostics and treatment of pMN.
 Their concentration allows assessment of the disease activity, the required treatment and the chances of success of the therapy.
 Moreover, they have a high predictive value for the success of kidney transplantation.

-The great advantage of antibody-based blood tests is that they can be performed several times within a short period of time and thus help to prevent complicated and stressful biopsies.
+The great advantage of antibody-based blood tests is also that they can be performed several times within a short period of time and thus help to prevent biopsies, which are complicated and stressful.